 How to Grow a Giant Pumpkin

-And in the realm of high-stakes, big-drama gardening, nothing beats the great pumpkin.
+In the realm of high-stakes, big-drama gardening, nothing beats the giant pumpkin.

 Every fall, cities and townships across America dangle cash prizes before gargantuan-gourd growers in the quest for an ever bigger prized pumpkin.

 Think a giant gourd is out of your reach?
 Think again.
-With these tips from pumpkin experts Christy Harp and Jamie Johnson, you too can be fast on your way to joining the ranks of the big boys and girls.
+With these tips from pumpkin experts Christy Harp, also a high school math teacher, and Jamie Johnson, a Denver web designer, you too can be fast on your way to joining the ranks of the big gourd growing elite.

 - Keep soil constantly moist but not soggy.
 Harp advises one inch of water per week if you don’t get adequate rainfall.

 - Cover your pumpkin with a white sheet to protect it, advises Harp.

 - Mild temperatures are best for growing pumpkins, with daily temps of 90 and nightly temps in the 60 range.

 - Pump up your soil.
 Use lots and lots of rich compost and treat with fertilizer every other day.